Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Packages/specfile.md

 Similarly, you can tell Luet to create a package from a folder in the build container.
 To enable this behavior, simply add `package_dir: "/path/to/final/dir"`.
 The directory must represent exactly how the files will be ultimately installed from clients, and they will show up in the same layout in the final archive.

+So for example, to create a package which ships `/usr/bin/mybin`, we could write:
 ```yaml
 steps:
 - mkdir -p /output/usr/bin/